-The course contains a total of 53 contact hours, which consists of an orientation meeting, 13 lecturing seminars, a revision day, a field trip and a final exam.
-Each seminar is 180 minutes in length, while the field trip is 300 minutes and the final exam costs 120 minutes.
+The course contains a total of 53 contact hours, which consists of orientation, lectures, seminars, quiz, discussion, research, case study, small tests, assignments, on-site field trip(s), in-class and after-class activities, revision, self-study, and final exam.
 Students will receive an official transcript which is issued by Zhejiang University when completing this course.